CESNET/ipfixcol2/src/plugins/output/fds/README.rst

         Align file rotation with next N minute interval.
 For example, if enabled and window size is 5 minutes long, files will be created at 0, 5, 10, etc.
         [values: yes/no, default: yes]

+:``outputSelection``:
+    Select only a subset of fields that will be saved in output.
+A list of IPFIX elements is provided.
+Any fields of an element that are not a part of this list will be skipped and not included in the resulting FDS output file.
+    Note that when
+    [default: all fields]

+    :``element``:
+        The identifier of the IPFIX element in the form of ``SCOPE_NAME:ELEMENT_NAME``, for example ``iana:sourceIPv4Address``. ``SCOPE_NAME:`` prefix can be omitted in case of "iana:".
+        Note: Reverse elements use the following naming pattern ``iana@reverse:sourceIPv4Address@reverse``

 :``asyncIO``:
     Allows to use asynchronous I/O for writing to the file.
 Usually when parts